sathwik-sp/jcommons/README.md

 ### Maven configuration

-Ta4j is available on [Maven Central](http://search.maven.org/#search).
+JCommons is available on [Maven Central](http://search.maven.org/#search).
 You just have to add the following dependency in your `pom.xml` file.

 ```xml
 <dependency>